CT-Data-Haven/recordjournal/analysis/trust.md

 ## Beliefs

-For younger and older adults, majorities believe the news covers important topics and they trust the sources of news they get, but there’s a lot of ambivalence about whether news reflects their values, although a plurality of older adults agree with that.
+Most older adults believe the news covers important topics and they trust the sources of news they get, but there’s a lot of ambivalence about whether news reflects their values, although a plurality of older adults agree with that.
+We see this in our DCWS survey data, too… older adults just think more stuff is relevant to them.

 ![](trust_files/figure-gfm/beliefs_age-1.png)<!-- -->